kruthi-meghana/CharacterLevel-RNN-Model-DinosaurNames/README.md

     b) num < -n => num = -n
 ## 2.2 - Sampling

-Sampling the model is assuming that the model is trained and is ready to generate the next character and there by dinosaur name
+Sampling the model is assuming that the model is trained and is ready to generate the next character and there by Indian name

 when it is fed by an input character.
 Problem here would be only one name will be generated for one character.
 Here are the